-“I will not detail to you,” continued Raymond, “the melancholy particulars.
-You shall see him, and judge for yourself; although I fear this visit, useless to him, will be insufferably painful to you.
-It has weighed on my conscience ever since.
-Excellent and gentle as he is even in the downfall of his reason, I do not worship him as you do, but I would give all my hopes of a crown to see him restored.”
+“I will not detail the awful particulars for you,” continued Raymond.
+“You will see him, and judge for yourself.
+Although I fear that your visit, while useless to him, will be insufferably painful to you.
+I have wanted to tell you for sometime about his whereabouts, but it has weighed on my conscience heavily.
+Adrian was always a worthy rival who truly cared about his people; were it not for our dueling ideals, we would be comrades.
+I can not claim to love him as you do, but I would give any crown to see him restored.”

 “And what is that?”

-“If I do make it my choice, then you shall know; at present I dare not speak it, even think of it.”
+“Verney, I hope that soon I may be able to tell you what my heart truly desires, but not today.
+If I do make that choice, then you shall know; at present I dare not speak it, even think of it.”

 We went together to the Houses of Parliament that evening.
-Raymond, while he knew that his plans and prospects were to be discussed and decided during the expected debate, was heedless.
+Raymond, while he knew that his plans were to be decided during the expected debate, was oblivious.
 A hum, like that of ten thousand hives of swarming bees, stunned us as we entered the anteroom.
 Knots of politicians were assembled with anxious brows and loud, deep voices.
-The aristocratical party, the richest and most influential men in England, were led by Ryland and his supporters.
+The aristocratic party, the richest and most influential men in England, were led by Ryland and his supporters.

-Ryland’s fervour increased, his eyes lit up; his voice assumed the tone of passion.
-There was one man, he continued, who wished to alter all this, and bring us back to our days of impotence and strife: one man, who would dare seize the honour which was due to all who claimed England as their birthplace, and set his needs above the needs of his country.
-I saw at this juncture that Raymond changed colour; his eyes were withdrawn from the orator, and cast on the ground; the listeners turned from one to the other; but in the meantime the speaker’s voice filled their ears – the thunder of his denunciations influenced their senses.
-The very boldness of his language gave him weight; each knew that he spoke truth – a truth known, but not acknowledged.
-He tore from reality the mask with which she had been clothed; and the true purposes of Raymond, who now stood a hunted stag.
-Ryland ended by moving, that any attempt to re-eestablish the kingly power should be declared treason, and any who should endeavour to change the present form of government branded a traitor.
+Ryland’s fervour increased, his eyes lit up as his voice assumed the tone of passion.
+There was one man, he continued, who wished to undo all of these achievements, and bring us back to our days of impotence and strife: one man, who would dare seize the honour which was due to all who claimed England as their birthplace, and set his own needs above those of the republic.
+I saw that Raymond changed colour; his eyes were withdrawn from the orator, and cast on the ground.
+His supporters turned from one to the other, but in the meantime Ryland’s voice filled their ears – the thunder of his denunciations influenced their senses.
+The very boldness of his language gave him power; each knew that he spoke a truth known, but not acknowledged.
+The Monarchy would represent a step backward for the republic.
+Ryland ended by moving that any attempt to re-establish the throne should be declared treason, and any who should endeavour to change the present form of government branded a traitor.
 Cheers and loud acclamations followed the close of his speech.